sreejithproATKR/liquefactionModule/README.md

-A tool to conduct Liquefaction Analysis on Borehole data SPT and CPT data supported
+A tool to conduct Liquefaction Analysis on Borehole data/n SPT and CPT data supported
 Excel import is only supported currently